-“Lost in Thailand” revealed the desire of the public to discover foreign locations and lifestyle and started an impressive stream of such stories set in places spanning from Seattle, Nepal and Europe.
-After “Lost in Thailand” the tourism in Thailand rose by 28% in one year, affecting its overall yearly GDP with just one film.
+"Lost in Thailand" (2012) revealed first the desire of the public to discover foreign locations and lifestyle and started an impressive stream of such stories set in places spanning from Seattle, Nepal and Europe.
+After "Lost in Thailand" the tourism in Thailand rose by 28% in one year, affecting its overall yearly GDP with just one film.
 This is why, regarding the impact of Chinese cinema on the European economy, one should also consider the significance of film stories in attracting a large numbers of tourists and consumers.

-So far most European films dealing with China were destined mainly for the European market and were hardly represented in the Chinese box office.
+So far most European films dealing with China were destined mainly to the European market and were hardly represented in the Chinese box office.
 On the other hand, Chinese art house films by renowned directors were mainly financed by European funds and often were not commercially distributed in mainland China.
 It is thus clear that one of the key aims in future years will be to develop content that can bridge more efficiently the two worlds and that can appeal to both the Chinese and European markets.

 Source: EntGroup's China Film Industry Report 2015-2016